mastercomfig/mastercomfig/docs/customization/modules.md

 ### Avatars

-Controls the display of target ID avatars.
+Controls the display of target ID avatars when floating health bars are enabled.

 * **CPU usage:** low
 * **GPU usage:** none